dwmcnelis/formatlibrary-backup/README.md

 ![Card-Database-Results-Gallery](/public/screenshots/Card-Database-Results-Gallery.jpg)

-• Results can be sorted by various criteria (Alphabetical / Date / ATK / DEF / Level).<br/>
+• Results can be sorted (Card Name / Release Date / ATK / DEF / Level).<br/>
-• Results are paginated and the quantity displayed can be changed (10 / 25 / 50 / 100).
+• Results are paginated and the quantity displayed can be changed.
 • Results link to Single Card details.

 # Single Card Details